jjunieko/nlw/README.md

 Learn more at Fullstack and its tools as:

-Nunjuks, express, sqlite3, CSS, HTML among others.
+Nunjuks, express, sqlite3, CSS, HTML, others.

 This work helped me to grow my ideas and mature new projects.